raycast/extensions/basics/prepare-an-extension-for-store.md

 ## Extension Icon

+{% hint style="info" %}
+We made a new icon generator tool to ease the process of creating icons for your extensions.
+You can find it [here](https://icon.ray.so/).
+{% endhint %}

 - The published extension in the Store should have a 512x512px icon in `png` format
 - The icon should look good in both light and dark themes (you can switch the theme in Raycast Preferences → Appearance)
 - If you have separate light and dark icons, refer to the `package.json` [manifest](https://developers.raycast.com/information/manifest#extension-properties) documentation on how to configure them